Wind-WindKids/winding/samples/sophieandwind/winter.md

 "How can I learn to fly it?”
 Sophie asked, eyes bright.
 "Can I get in?"

-Wind patted the seat.
 “Sure — but it’s tied down.
 There'll be no flying today.”

 They squeezed in together in the single seat, side by side.